telegraphy-interactive/paperclip-sample/README.md

 - we used a fancy `:title` content helper.
 - we didn't use tables

+The tag, 'one-to-many' has the comment model developed in Sections 6, 7 and 8.
+We put the comment form ahead of the list of comments on the article show view.
+As a consequence, the comments list always has the blank comment built, but not saved, by the comment form.
+That looks ugly.
+It's especially troublesome when you try interacting with the delete link for that "phantom" comment.
+Ugh.
+Not pretty.

 ## A note about the license

-This is on a Creative Commons license so you can copy, paste and modify any part of this code without attribution.
+This is on a Creative Commons "CC0 1.0 Universal" license so you can copy, paste and modify any part of this code without attribution.
 That seems reasonable for sample code that most would use in precisely that way.

 However, taking a wholesale copy and representing it as your own work would be